“I’ve yet to have a parent call me to say, “Sue life is great, come for tea. Instead, they all contact me with issues that have the same theme:

 Welcome to my world as a criminologist.
 It has been a rather unique career, one that emulated and evolved as a sign of the times, rather than a planned career I stepped in to.
 I love my work.
 I love the families I work with.
 I have the privilege to know them at the darkest time of their life and be part of the journey as they walk out the other side.
 Some of these families are facing some horrific realities.
 I’ve been working with them for over thirty-five years in various settings; in their homes, schools, community centers, in prison, and on the streets.

-I get these kids.
+I can relate to most of these kids.
 I was one of them a long time ago.
-With the help of some amazing professionals, some good luck, and grabbing on to the hands that reached out to me, I’ve had a successful career working with extremely high risk youth, violent youth, and angry people.
+With the help of some amazing professionals, some good luck, and grabbing on to the hands that reached out to me, I’ve had a successful career working with extremely high risk youth, violent youth, and angry people up to age twenty-eight.
 In the course of my work with them, I have developed skills and strategies to bring about positive change for both the youth and their families.
 Today, I train professionals throughout the United States and internationally.

 Who are these families?
 They are people just like you and I. These are parents who love their kids.
 They work hard and try to do right by them.
 Most are not trying to be neglectful.
 Sometimes the parents are doing everything right, but the child is suffering as a result of things being done to them outside the family unit.
 These parents come from all professional backgrounds, all socio-economic levels, some have experienced divorce and some have not, some have dealt with the death of a parent, the challenges of blended families, and some from families still intact.

 Why does a parent call me?
 They cannot change the chaos or the unpredictability they’re living in.
 Their lives are filled with negativity, disrespect, and violence.
-These parents are afraid; afraid for themselves and afraid for their children.
+They are afraid; afraid for themselves and afraid for their children.

 These parents feel like they have lost control of their house.
 When I ask them “Who is running your house?”, they all have the same answer.
-“Not me!”
+“Not me!
 It feels like my child is running my house and I want the power back!”
 Some feel their child has been so traumatized by outside influences, it has affected their family in a profound way.
 If none of this applies to you, consider yourself lucky.
 That is not the case with most families today.
 It is not solely the parents who are raising their children these days, so who is?
+Social Media, Network and Streamed Media, Video Games, Friends??
+In many cases, parents are in the last position here.